 We offer exciting opportunities to participate in research, administration, software development, writing, or other specialized activities related to fulfillment of grant requirements.
 Positions are usually salaried, half-time appointments providing stipends and benefits.
 Duration of employment and required skills will vary with each grant.
 Salaries are set according to the pay scale developed by the Provost's office.
 The compensation plan rewards students for advancing toward completion of their degrees.

 - Tuition benefit.
-UNT provides 6 hours of fall/spring tuition support to most students in .5 FTE graduate assistantship positions.
+Fall/Spring tuition support of up to six hours may be provided to students in .5 FTE graduate assistantship positions.
 Learn more at the Toulouse Graduate School's Assistantship Benefits page.

 - Insurance coverage.
 Graduate students in half-time, benefits eligible assistantship positions have several options for their health insurance needs.
 Learn more at the Toulouse Graduate School's Assistantship Insurance Options page.
 It is your responsibility to sign up for insurance.
 Be sure to note the application deadline and effective date for the insurance you select.

 - Practicum waiver.
-Work as a GLA/GRA may qualify library and information science students for a waiver of the field experience (practicum) requirement.
+Work as a GSA/RA may qualify library and information science students for a waiver of the field experience (practicum) requirement.

 - Other benefits.
 Please visit the Toulouse Graduate School's Assistantship Benefits page to discover the full range of benefits that may be available to you.